We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 Evaluating the Effectiveness of the Board of Directors

 We strive to share information among the internal and external officers in order for the Board of Directors to supervise the execution of the business and make appropriate decisions.
-Efforts are made to enhance the effectiveness of the Board of Directors by providing timely and appropriate information to independent directors, and providing them with opportunities to inspect business sites, including overseas and affiliate companies.
-Furthermore, all directors and corporate auditors complete a survey questionnaire to analyze and evaluate the effectiveness of the Board of Directors as a whole, including its composition, operation, agenda and deliberations.
-The Board of Directors will review the outcome of the survey and makes improvements to the structure and operations of the Board of Directors on the basis of the results, ensuring the overall effectiveness of our Board of Directors.
+Efforts are made to enhance the effectiveness of the Board of Directors by providing timely and appropriate information to independent directors and providing them with opportunities to inspect business sites, including overseas and affiliate companies.
+Furthermore, all directors and corporate auditors complete a questionnaire, to analyze and evaluate the effectiveness of the Board of Directors as a whole, including its composition, operation, agenda, and deliberations.
+The Board of Directors will review the contents of the report and we have made improvements to the structure and operations of the Board of Directors on the basis of the results, ensuring the overall effectiveness of our Board of Directors.

 ・Further enhance IR activities, including those for overseas investors